Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 We can make this test by taking two metavariables separated by a comma token.

-🦀👨🏻 Test name is an ident which we'll use to name the thest function
+🦀👨🏻 Test name is an ident which we'll use to name the test function

 🦀👨🏻 Storable is what I call any object in this project that can be stored, and in this case is the test subject.